 There are several modules in the insurance advisor diploma program that will give you the foundation to connect you to your desired career path, whether you want to pursue positions as an insurance broker, an account manager, or an underwriter.

-Underwriters typically have an interest in co-ordinating and analyzing information, but also want to speak with clients, agents, and consultants as part of their work life.
+Underwriters typically have an interest in co-coordinating and analyzing information, but also want to speak with clients, agents, and consultants as part of their work life.
 The analytical skills you develop and the journey you take during your education will give you a sense of belonging in this position in the insurance industry.
 As you progress as an underwriter, you will likely underwrite more complicated risks and take on more responsibility in this important role.

 Ready to begin your journey with the Academy of Learning Career College?